johanley/covid-19-canada/README.md

 Each jurisdiction publishes its own data set, as they see fit.
 The exact meaning of things sometimes has subtle differences between jurisdictions.

+The desired core stats (as of a given date-time) are:

+* cumulative number of tests performed (regardless of outcome, or whether they've been completed)
+* cumulative number of *known cases*, interpreting that to mean *confirmed* AND *probable/presumptive* cases
+* cumulative number of deaths

-It's important to note that the basic stats provided by jurisdictions *can change its schema at any time.*
+It's important to note that the basic stats provided by jurisdictions *can change schema at any time.*
 For example, a jurisdiction can stop reporting *presumptive* cases, because, for technical reasons, it no longer makes sense to keep that category.
 This can have ripple effects into the provided data files, which can break code that parses them.